DrakirL/DrakirL.github.io/p10/class/knight.md

 ## Starting Equipment
 + An Advanced Melee Weapon of your choice.
-+ An Advanced Ranged Weapon of your choice.
++ An Advanced Range Weapon of your choice.
 + A quiver with 20 pieces of ammunition of your choice.
 + A Shield of your choice.
 + Either Brigandine Armor or Chain Armor.